Equidistribution of polynomial sequences in function fields, with applications: Introduction

-It is desirable to give a complete description of all polynomials $f(u) \in \K_{\infty}[u]$ for which the sequence $(f(x))_{x \in \Fq[t]}$ is equidistributed in $\T$.
-However, in view of Example \ref{ex:1}, such a description may be complicated and not easy to state in arithmetic terms such as irrationality.
+It is desirable to give a complete description of all polynomials $f(u)\in \K_\infty [u]$ for which the sequence $(f(x))_{x \in \F_q[t]}$ is equidistributed in $\T$.
+However, in view of Example \ref{ex:1}, such a description may be complicated and not easy to state in such arithmetic terms as irrationality.
 In particular, equidistribution could fail if the degree of $f(u)$ is divisible by $p$.
-Furthermore, for a polynomial like $(\alpha x^p + \beta x)$, it is impossible to say about equidistribution if one has information on $\alpha$ or $\beta$ alone, since the terms $x^p$ and $x$ ``interfere" with each other, as the map $x \mapsto x^p$ is linear (see also \cite[(6.9)]{carlitz}).
-However, one may suspect that the only pathologies that prevent equidistribution are the ones described above (i.e., exponents divisible by $p$ and intefering exponents).
-Thus one can make the following conjecture, which is the best possible as far as a single coefficient is concerned.
+Furthermore, for a polynomial such as $\alpha x^p +\beta x$, it is not possible to determine whether or not one has equidistribution if one is equipped with information concerning $\alpha$ or $\beta$ alone, since the terms $x^p$ and $x$ ``interfere" with one another, as the map $x \mapsto x^p$ is linear (see also \cite[equation (6.9)]{carlitz}).
+However, one may suspect that the only pathologies that prevent equidistribution are the ones described above (namely, exponents divisible by $p$ and interfering exponents).
+Thus one can make the following conjecture, which is the best possible insofar as irrationality hypotheses are imposed on a single coefficient.